Luiza Mariani

 Luiza Mariani is a Brazilian actress and producer.
 She started her career on the theater when she was 14 years old, and when she was 15 she was chosen by Domingos Oliveira to be part of the cast of the play “Confissões de Adolescente”.
 Studied philosophy at the PUC - RJ.
+Her latest film, Cyclone, had its world premiere at the 27th edition of the Shanghai International Film Festival, in june 2025.

 Career

 In 1997, she studied in the Actors Workshop of TV Globo, and in 1998 she was part of the fixed casting of “Malhação”.
 In 1999, she moved out to New York, where she remained for two years studying theater at Lee Strasberg, and cinema at New York Film Academy.
 In 2001, she came back to Brazil and had her first performance in a movie in “As Três Marias” by Aluízio Abranches as the character Maria Pia.
 Also in 2001, she produced and acted in the play “Polaróides Explícitas” by Mark Ravenhill, directed by Ary Coslov.
 In 2002, she acted in a soap opera on TV Globo “Desejos de Mulher”, by Euclydes Marinho and was invited by Domingos Oliveira to perform in the play “Os Melhores Anos de Nossas Vidas”.
 In 2003, she shot “Nina”, a feature film by the director Heitor Dhalia, and “O Sarcófago Macabro”, by Ivan Cardoso.
 In 2004, she was part of the protagonist casting of the feature film “O Passageiro”, by Flavio Tambellini.

 In 2005, she acted in two episodes of the TV series “Mandrake”, produced by Conspiração Filmes for HBO, respectively directed by José Henrique Fonseca and Cláudio Torres.
 Also in 2005, she acted in the miniseries “JK”, by Maria Adelaide Amaral, as the character Idalina Lemos.

 From August 2006 to June 2007 she produced and acted in the play “O Perfeito Cozinheiro das Almas desse Mundo” by Oswald de Andrade, in Rio de Janeiro and São Paulo, directed by Jefferson Miranda.
 Also in 2006 she acted in the soap opera of TV Globo “Cobras e Lagartos”, by João Emanuel Carneiro.
 In October 2007, invited by the director Antunes Filho, she moved out to São Paulo to be part of Centro de Pesquisa Teatral (the Theatrical Research Center), where she stayed until April 2008.